Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

   - `value`: Expression value

 **Processing Steps:**
-1. Groups the input data by four columns: (ensembl_gene_id, tissue, name, age); model_group is restored via lookup after grouping
+1. Groups the input data by four columns: (ensembl_gene_id, tissue, name, age); model_group is restored from name after grouping
 2. For each grouped combination, creates a complete output entry with all metadata fields
 3. Sorts output entries by gene then numeric age for consistent ordering
-4. Returns one output entry per unique (ensembl_gene_id, tissue, name, age, model_group) combination
+4. Returns one output entry per unique (ensembl_gene_id, tissue, name, age) combination

 **Unnesting Decision:** Unlike some transforms that nest age data, this transform creates **one output entry per age** (unnested structure).
 Each entry has a single age with its associated data points.

 ### Step 4: Consolidation
-- Combines output entries from all processed effective_model_groups
+- Combines output entries from all processed model_groups
 - Returns single list of all entries

 ## Key Assumptions